kmamal/node-sdl/README.md

 ## class AudioPlaybackInstance extends AudioInstance

-This class is not directly exposed by the API so you can't use it with the `new` operator.
+The `AudioPlaybackInstance` class is not directly exposed by the API so you can't (and shouldn't) use it with the `new` operator.
-Instead, objects returned by [`sdl.audio.openDevice()`](#sdlaudioopendevicedevice-options) are of this type, if a playback device is opened.
+Instead, objects returned by [`sdl.audio.openDevice()`](#sdlaudioopendevicedevice-options) are of type `AudioPlaybackInstance`, if a playback device is opened.

 ### playbackInstance.enqueue(buffer[, bytes])

 * `buffer: <Buffer>` The buffer to read data from.
 * `bytes: <number>` The number of bytes to read from the buffer.
 Default: `buffer.length`

-Takes generated audio data from the buffer, and writes it to the queue, from which it will be played back.
+Takes the audio data that you have written to the buffer, and writes it to the queue, from where it will be played back as audio.

 ## class AudioRecordingInstance extends AudioInstance

-This class is not directly exposed by the API so you can't use it with the `new` operator.
+The `AudioRecordingInstance` class is not directly exposed by the API so you can't (and shouldn't) use it with the `new` operator.
-Instead, objects returned by [`sdl.audio.openDevice()`](#sdlaudioopendevicedevice-options) are of this type, if a recording device is opened.
+Instead, objects returned by [`sdl.audio.openDevice()`](#sdlaudioopendevicedevice-options) are of type `AudioRecordingInstance`, if a recording device is opened.

 ### recordingInstance.dequeue(buffer[, bytes])